CGudapati/cgudapati.github.io/_posts/2019-12-15-Getting-Started-With-SCIP-Optimization-Suite.md

 }
 ```

 There is also a `SCIP_CALL` to write the formulated problem into a `.lp` file in line 4 to  verify the contents of the model.
 We can also look at the solution from the `SCIPgetBestSol` command.
 Please email me if you think things can be done better or if they are not very clear.
-The full source code is available on my GitHub repository
+The full source code is available on my [GitHub repo](https://github.com/CGudapati/SCIP_CPP_examples).